 Scientists are a strange bunch of people, but their ideologies have led to the most incredible discoveries of all time.
-Unfortunately, some famous scientists were dismissed as morons during their time as many suffered from mental disorders that were not well-understood at the time.
+Unfortunately, some famous scientists were dismissed as morons during their time as many had peculiar habits and suffered from mental disorders that were not well-understood at the time.

 - Isaac Newton

 Isaac Newton is mainly known for his discovery of the three laws of motion; force, inertia, as well as action and reaction.
 However, Isaac Newton was also one of the famous real-life mad scientists with peculiar habits and mental disorders.